danrcastro/.github/.github/ISSUE_TEMPLATE/Standard Feature Issue.md

 ## Story
-**As a user of <STDcheck, Healthlabs, UTITreatment and/or Manage>**, I need <some functionality expressed as the user of the app would express the need at a high level>.
+**As a <Agent, Admin, or Patient> of <STDcheck, Healthlabs, UTITreatment and/or Manage>**, I need <some functionality expressed as the user of the app would express the need at a high level>.

 **I need <a deeper description of the need if necessary (most of the time it will be)>.